Apply now and save $75! App fee waived for ALL Spring II applicants!

 How Principals Can Create a Positive School Culture

-A positive culture is an essential element of successful schools, and building principals are in the best position to model and nurture an environment of support and encouragement.
-They must find and develop ways to ensure that their staff, teachers, and students maintain a healthy and optimistic outlook.
+A positive culture is an essential element of successful schools, and principals are in the best position to model and nurture an environment of support and encouragement.
+They must find and develop ways to ensure that their staff, teachers and students maintain a healthy and optimistic outlook.

 To be effective in their roles, principals need a strong understanding of what it truly means to be a leader.
-The following methods have been proven to create positive cultures in schools at all levels:
+Eastern Washington University’s (EWU) online Master of Education (M.Ed.) – Educational Leadership program prepares you to step confidently into these roles.
+These proven methods create positive cultures in schools at all levels:

 Keep the Messaging Positive

-How can people maintain a positive outlook when they are surrounded by negative messaging?
-If signage in your school primarily uses words like “no” or “don’t,” you may be putting students in a negative headspace many of them cannot escape.
+How can people maintain a positive outlook when negative messaging surrounds them?
+If signage in your school primarily uses words like “no” or “don’t,” you may be putting students in a negative, unconstructive headspace.

-When the rules and regulations of the physical spaces at your school appear in positive terms, students feel empowered and have a greater sense of ownership of the hallways, classrooms and common areas in their schools.
+To avoid this, you can frame the rules and regulations of the physical spaces at your school in positive terms.
+This helps students feel empowered and have a greater sense of ownership of the hallways, classrooms and common areas in their schools.
+Empowering students fosters a positive school culture while supporting student social-emotional development, which is critical to helping every child become a successful, socially responsible member of society.

 Encourage Risk-Taking

-It is stifling to work and learn in an environment where ideation is discouraged by administrators who revert to “no” as the de facto answer.
-Due to the immense pressure to meet state standards and perform well on standardized exams, public schools are particularly susceptible to this pitfall.
-It is important to avoid falling into a risk-averse mindset that prevents schools from embracing new ideas.
+It is stifling to work and learn in an environment where administrators discourage ideation and revert to “no” as the de facto answer.
+Due to the immense pressure to meet state standards and perform well on standardized exams, public schools often prove susceptible to this pitfall.
+Conversely, intentionally avoiding a risk-averse mindset allows schools to embrace new ideas and be responsive to student needs.

 Celebrate Success at School Assemblies